 In the palms of both soiled hands.

-There is a great deal of dirty and grime left over from the day before.
+There is a great deal of dirt and grime leftover from the day before.
 This emphasizes the fact the new day does not wipe away the old.
 There is grime on the main subject’s hands and feet even though the day is just beginning.

 […] trampled by insistent feet